haileytapia/portfolio/AddLiquidity.md

 ## What is liquidity?

 In cryptocurrency, liquidity refers to how easily a coin can be sold or exchanged for other coins.
-You can add liquidity for the CRISPR token by pairing CRISPR with another token or coin available on PancakeSwap, like BNB.
+You can add liquidity for the CRISPR Token by pairing CRISPR with another token or coin available on PancakeSwap, like BNB.
 Adding liquidity for our coin comes with a number of incentives:

-- Earning a small percentage for each trade involving the CRISPR token
+- Earning a small percentage for each trade involving the CRISPR Token
 - Staking your LP Tokens in the Farm to earn a high APR (coming soon)
 - Passively earning rewards through the Syrup Pools (coming soon)